creewick/MontereyRainmeter/README.md

 <img src="@Resources/Images/Banners/Widgets.png" align="right" />

-Right now we have 4 functioning widgets available
+So far we have 4 widgets available

 * Clock
 * Calendar
 * Resource Monitor
 * Weather

-Each of them comes in 4 different sizes
+Each of them comes in 4 sizes

 * Small (1x1)
 * Medium (2x2)
 * Wide (2x4)
 * Large (4x4)

-Size options and other customizations can be found in context menu
+Size options and other settings can be found in context menu

 ## Get started